forem/forem/docs/deployment.md

 its own job deploying our application to Heroku.

-Prior to deploying the code, Heroku will run database migrations, Elasticsearch updates, and do some final checks(more information below) to make sure everything is working as expected.
+Prior to deploying the code, Heroku will run database migrations, Elasticsearch updates, and do some final checks (more information on that below) to make sure everything is working as expected.
 If these all succeed, then the deploy completes and our team is notified.